lacebx/Langcompare/README.md

 # 🧠 LangCompare

-**LangCompare** is a clean, fast React + Vite app that compares how different programming languages handle common programming tasks — side by side.
+**LangCompare** is a clean, fast React + Tailwind CSS app that compares how different programming languages handle common programming tasks — side by side.

 ---